 Unfortunately, users do need to be careful when moving the contents from the steamer to the blender portion of the unit.
 The location of steam release on the lid of the blending bowl is directly on top of where a hand might be placed.
 If someone does put their hand there, they could suffer burns, so extra care should be taken when food is hot.

 This product is primarily plastic.
 This plastic construction is disappointing to us given the studies on some BPA-free plastic that show they can still leach chemicals especially when heated.
 We think it would be better if the containers were the food sits and cooks were glass.
 All of the parts are BPA-free, the mixing bowl is SAN, and the cooking baskets are Tritan.
 Even if a switch meant a higher price, we think most parents would prefer the eco-healthy glass over plastic.
 On the upside, this food maker is generally easy to clean, and we were able to access most of the parts without trouble which means the chances of mold or rust developing are slim.

 Ease of Cleaning

 The Nutribaby earned a 5 of 10 for ease of cleaning.
-This is the second to the lowest score with the Sage Spoonfuls Puree and Blend and the Baby Bullet both earning 9.
+This is the second to the lowest score with only the Baby Brezza Complete scoring lower.

 The Babymoov has a lot of parts to clean, and only some of them are dishwasher safe, though we encourage parents to handwash all the items to prevent degradation of the plastic which could cause more potential leaching of chemicals into baby's food.
 The cooking basket, removable trays, cooking juice receptacles, lids, spatula, and mixing bowl are all dishwasher safe.
 The cooking dome can wipe clean with a sponge or cloth.
 The inside of the heating tank will also need descaling every week or every five heat cycles.
 Descaling is easy and done with vinegar and water, but it is necessary and an extra step over the makers that do not steam.